Muhammad M. Al-Saggaf

-Muhammad Al-Saggaf is the 6th President of King Fahd University of Petroleum and Minerals.
-He started his career at KFUPM then spent 30 years in the industry at Saudi Aramco, culminating in his position as Senior Vice President of Operations and Business Services for six years, before re-joining the University in January, 2020.
+Muhammad Al-Saggaf is the 6th President of King Fahd University of Petroleum and Minerals (KFUPM).
+He brought a wealth of industry experience to the role, having spent the bulk of his career in the industry before returning to academia.
+He started his career at KFUPM then spent 30 years at Saudi Aramco, culminating in his position as Senior Vice President of Operations and Business Services for six years, before re-joining the University in January, 2020.
+He is credited with moving KFUPM from a rank of #200 worldwide in 2020 into #101 in 2024, and opening admission for women, whose enrollment increased to 50% from nil.

 Early life and education

 Born in Jeddah, Saudi Arabia, Al-Saggaf moved after high school to the Eastern Province to attend King Fahd University of Petroleum and Minerals, from which he earned a B.S. degree in Mathematics.
 He later earned M.S. and Ph.D. degrees in Geophysics from the Massachusetts Institute of Technology, and an MBA from KFUPM.
 He is also a graduate of Harvard Business School’s Program for Management Development.

 Career

+He worked for 30 for Saudi Aramco, moving through the ranks from a junior geophysicist to the rank of senior vice president, second only to the company's president.